onc-healthit/inferno-program/README.md

 5. Navigate to http://localhost:4567 to find the running application.

-If the docker image gets out of sync with the underlying system, such as when new dependencies are added to the application, you need to run `docker-compose up --build` to rebuild the containers.
+If the docker image gets out of sync with the underlying system, such as when new dependencies are added to the application, you need to run `docker compose up --build` to rebuild the containers.

 Check out the [Troubleshooting